-To ensure compliance with the Criminal Code and CFPOA, organisations should implement and maintain compliance programmes tailored to their unique bribery and corruption risks.
-Although the CFPOA does not require compliance programmes, case law indicates that a robust compliance programme may be considered a mitigating factor in the event of a bribery prosecution.45 Additionally, the factors outlined in the Criminal Code to guide prosecutors in deciding whether or not to offer a remediation agreement, when read holistically, indicate that a strong compliance programme would likely be a factor that militates in favour of negotiating a remediation agreement, in the event of misconduct.
+To promote compliance with Canadian and international anti-bribery laws, organisations should implement and maintain compliance programmes tailored to their unique bribery and corruption risks.
+Although Canadian anti-bribery laws do not require compliance programmes, case law indicates that a robust compliance programme may be considered a mitigating factor in the event of a bribery prosecution.48 Additionally, the factors outlined in the Criminal Code to guide prosecutors in deciding whether or not to offer a remediation agreement, when read holistically, indicate that a strong compliance programme would likely be a factor that militates in favour of negotiating a remediation agreement, in the event of misconduct.

 Outlook and conclusions

 The Canadian legal framework related to domestic and foreign bribery has remained largely unchanged since 2018.
 While the changes that took place at that time increased the number of tools available to Canadian enforcement authorities and were purported to increase self-reporting for organisations, the overall usage and implementation of such tools in practice remains to be seen.